linebender/linebender.github.io/content/blog/2024-12-03-tmil-11/index.md

 We will be publishing a 0.2.0 release within the next month and encourage people to give it a try.
 The 0.2.0 release will include some additional (non-CSS 4) color spaces like ACEScg, OkHsl, and OkHsv as well as things that we found useful when using it in Peniko and Vello.

-Many thanks to [Brendan Zabarauskas][] for working with us to transfer his `color` crate name for our use.
+Many thanks to [Brendan Zabarauskas][brendanzab] for working with us to transfer his `color` crate name for our use.
 His original crate was published as 0.0.1 on November 21, 2014, motivating us ten years later to ship our 0.1.0 on November 21, 2024.

 We're very excited about the future of this crate and look forward to talking to other people within the Rust ecosystem about using it.